ApolloAuto/apollo/docs/quickstart/apollo_2_5_hardware_system_installation_guide_v1.md

 ## The GPS Receiver/Antenna

-The GPS Receiver/Antenna used with the GPS-IMU component is the **NovAtel GPS-703-GGG-HV**.
+The GPS Receiver/Antenna used with the GPS-IMU component is:

+### Option 1: The **NovAtel GPS-703-GGG-HV**.

-**NOTE: **The GPS NovAtelGPS-703-GGG-HV works with either model of the two GPS-IMU options that are described in the previous section, Global Positioning System (GPS) and Inertial Measurement Unit (IMU).
+**NOTE:**The GPS NovAtelGPS-703-GGG-HV works with either model of the two GPS-IMU options that are described in the previous section, Global Positioning System (GPS) and Inertial Measurement Unit (IMU).

 ![gps_receiver](images/gps_receiver.png)